Skip to content

 Tykky wraps installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.
 Additionally, Tykky will generate wrappers so that installed software can be used (almost) as if it was not containerized.
 Depending on tool selection and settings, either the whole host file system or a limited subset is visible during execution and installation.
 This means that it's possible to wrap installations using e.g mpi4py relying on the host-provided MPI installation.

 This documentation covers a subset of the functionality and focuses on Conda and Python.
-Most advanced use-cases are not covered here yet.
+A few advanced use-cases are not covered here - for those, see the README in the GitHub repository.

 Tykky module